 The Basics of Feeding Peas to Dogs

 Green peas—including English or garden peas, snap peas, and snow peas—are a great addition to your dog’s diet.
-While unlike us dog’s don’t need vegetables and legumes for balanced nutrition, peas make for a quick and tasty treat, and contain an impressive variety of vitamins, minerals, and antioxidants.
+Unlike us, dogs have less need for vegetables and legumes for balanced nutrition, especially if they eat a commercial dog food as their primary source of nutrients.
+Peas make for a quick and tasty treat, and contain an impressive variety of vitamins, minerals, and antioxidants.
 Their small size also makes them particularly useful as training treats.

 While you don’t have much to worry about in terms of feeding peas to dogs, there are still some guidelines that you should be aware of:

 Don’t feed canned peas.
 Canned peas often contain high levels of sodium or preservatives, and you don’t want your canine companion eating that.
 Stick to fresh, frozen, or steamed peas instead.

 Feed them plain.
 Peas might be even tastier with a pat of butter and some seasoning, but when it comes to giving them to your dog, it’s smart to skip added flavoring—especially butter, which can upset your pup’s stomach.

 If you can eat the shell your dog can eat the shell.
 English peas (also called garden peas or sweet peas) must be shelled before anyone eats them, and that applies to your dog too.
 Snow pea and snap pea shells are fine for dogs to eat, but some may not like the fibrous texture.

 Only feed peas in moderation.
 Just like with all human foods (including the nutritious ones), feeding them to your dog only in moderation is important.
 Eating too many peas can cause your dog to experience gas and possibly diarrhea, so feed sparingly and don’t hand it out by the handful.